-- The mixture of small group and individual sessions focus on improving children's vocabulary, developing narrative skills, encouraging active listening and building confidence in independent speaking. - In the second half of the programme, activities promoting phonological awareness and letter-sound knowledge are introduced. - Children develop their vocabulary and language skills within a structured framework that follows established principles for teaching listening, vocabulary and narrative. - Narrative work gives children the opportunity to practise taught vocabulary in connected speech and introduces them to key story elements and the sequencing of events while encouraging expressive language and grammatical competence.
+- The mixture of small group and individual sessions focus on improving children's vocabulary, developing narrative skills, encouraging active listening and building confidence in independent speaking. - In the last 10 weeks, activities promoting phonological awareness and letter-sound knowledge are introduced. - Children develop their vocabulary and language skills within a structured framework that follows established principles for teaching listening, vocabulary and narrative. - Narrative work gives children the opportunity to practise taught vocabulary in connected speech and introduces them to key story elements and the sequencing of events while encouraging expressive language and grammatical competence.